 Language Requirements No language requirements.

-Students might earn an M.S. in Nursing on the way to the Ph.D. in Nursing.
+Students may earn an MS in Nursing on the way to the PhD in Nursing.
+All coursework must be numbered 300 and above.

 Graduate School Policies